 - totally free

-- a large number of participants
+- supports the connection of a large number of participants

 - syncs well with other products of Google.